AndrewKhassapov/connect-iq/README.md

 ![Screenshot 2023-11-26 031710](https://github.com/AndrewKhassapov/connect-iq/assets/53222142/ed0474ff-4ec1-4b6b-a0c7-1fb712392d2e)

 4.6-A. Select a folder to save to.
+Visual Studio Code will open the new project.
+>[!CAUTION]
-Visual Studio Code will open the new project. ❌ If the project does not open, including 'monkey.jungle' then move to the next step. ⚠️⏩ Otherwise skip the next step
+>❌ If the project does not open, including 'monkey.jungle' then move to the next step.
+⚠️⏩ Otherwise skip the next step

+4.6-B.
+>[!NOTE]
-4.6-B. In Explorer, open your newly created directory in Visual Studio Code. eg. In 'myWatchFace' directory > Right click > Select Open With Code.
+>In Explorer, open your newly created directory in Visual Studio Code. eg. In 'myWatchFace' directory > Right click > Select Open With Code.
 Or open the 'monkey.jungle' file in Visual Studio Code

 4.7.
 From the toolbar > Select Run > Run Without Debugging (Ctrl F5 or Command F5)